samelement/ACS-M1128/README.md

   obj.onReconnect = callbackOnReconnect; // optional callback
   obj.onWiFiConfigChanged = callbackOnWiFiConfigChanged; // optional callback

-  // apTimeout is a timeout for ESP when it works as soft AP.
+  // apConfigTimeout is a timeout for ESP when it works as soft AP.
-  // use apTimeout for low battery powered device to make sure ESP not work as AP too long.
+  // use apConfigTimeout for low battery powered device to make sure ESP not work as AP too long.
-  // apTimeout is in ms. Default is 0, which means no timeout.
+  // apConfigTimeout is in ms. Default is 0, which means no timeout.
-  // When apTimeout has passed, it will trigger onAPTimeout. obj.apTimeout = 120000;
+  // When apConfigTimeout has passed, it will trigger onAPConfigTimeout. obj.apConfigTimeout = 300000;

-  // if apTimeout > 0 and and apTimeout has passed, it will trigger a callback you can define here.
+  // if apConfigTimeout > 0 and and apConfigTimeout has passed, it will trigger a callback you can define here.
-  // if this callback is not defined then after timeout it will goes to deep sleep. obj.onAPTimeout = callbackOnAPTimeout;
+  // if this callback is not defined then after timeout it will goes to deep sleep. obj.onAPConfigTimeout = callbackOnAPConfigTimeout;

-  // wifiTimeout is a timeout for ESP to keep try to connect to a WiFi AP.
+  // wifiConnectTimeout is a timeout for ESP to keep try to connect to a WiFi AP.
-  // wifiTimeout is in ms. Default is 0, which means no timeout.
+  // wifiConnectTimeout is in ms. Default is 0, which means no timeout.
-  // When wifiTimeout has passed, it will trigger onWiFiTimeout. obj.wifiTimeout = 120000;
+  // When wifiConnectTimeout has passed, it will trigger onWiFiConnectTimeout. obj.wifiConnectTimeout = 120000;

-  // if wifiTimeout > 0 and and wifiTimeout has passed, it will trigger a callback you can define here.
+  // if wifiConnectTimeout > 0 and and wifiTimeout has passed, it will trigger a callback you can define here.
-  // if this callback is not defined then after timeout it will goes to deep sleep. obj.onWiFiTimeout = callbackOnWiFiTimeout;
+  // if this callback is not defined then after timeout it will goes to deep sleep. obj.onWiFiConnectTimeout = callbackOnWiFiConnectTimeout;

   ESP.wdtEnable(8000); // if you wish to enable watchdog obj.init(client,true,true,SerialDEBUG); // pass client, set clean_session=true, set lwt=true, use debug (optional).